 University housing suspension will remove a student from being able to live on campus for a period of time.
 This can be devastating if a student is from another state and needed university housing to continue to afford their education.

 There are many other penalties not listed above.
 As mentioned, a serious conduct violation could result in expulsion from Temple University.

 Work with a Philadelphia Academic Hearing Lawyer Today

-If you need legal assistance to handle your academic hearing, contact an experienced Philadelphia academic hearing lawyer for Temple students.
+If you need legal assistance to handle your academic hearing, contact an experienced Philadelphia academic and disciplinary hearing lawyer for Temple students.
 Criminal defense lawyer Lloyd Long has over 10 years of legal experience providing residents of Philadelphia and the surrounding areas with legal representation tailored to their unique needs.
 To schedule a free legal consultation concerning your academic hearing, contact The Law Offices of Lloyd Long at (215) 486-6451.